 Through Mindfulness, we can experience Oneness.

-Below are some other ideas and their symbol sketches that were under consideration during the project's research and brainstorming phases.
+Below are other symbol ideas and their initial sketches.
+They were under consideration during the project's research and brainstorming phases.
 They were not finalized.
 The important thing is that all of these additional ideas can be derived from the foundational idea of Oneness.

 One of the most fundamental forces of nature, as we know it, is love.
 It often comes with its opposite - fear.
 That is why the idea for the Love symbol is an ambigram, which reads Love, and when rotated 180°, it becomes Fear.